Wrlog/Wr.github.io/_posts/2022-09-03-Maximum likelihood estimation, maximum posterior probability estimation and Bayesian formula.md

 **"Given the Model, predict the Data."**

 Imagine you have a **Cookie Jar (The Model)**.
 You know exactly what is inside: 90 chocolate chip cookies and 10 oatmeal raisin cookies (The Parameters).
 You reach in and grab a handful of cookies.
-* *Probability asks:* "What is the likelihood that I will pull out 3 chocolate chip cookies and 1 oatmeal raisin?"
+* *Probability asks:* "What is the probability that I will pull out 3 chocolate chip cookies and 1 oatmeal raisin?"

 ### The Statistics Question
 **"Given the Data, predict the Model."**